Large dimensional analysis of general margin based classification methods: Numerical analysis

-The difference between the settings of Figure \ref{figure2} and Figure \ref{figure3} is that in Figure \ref{figure2} the spike vectors $\bv_k$ $(k=1,\cdots,K)$ are either aligned with or orthogonal to $\bmu$ but in Figure \ref{figure3} it is otherwise.
-This discrepancy causes different patterns of the precision curve as functions of $\lambda$.
-In Figure \ref{figure2} the average precision is monotone increasing with $\lambda$, in which case large $\lambda$ values are optimal.
-This phenomenon has been observed in \cite{Huang17,maistatistical} for SVM.
-On the other hand, when the spike vectors $\bv_k$ $(k=1,\cdots,K)$ are neither aligned with nor orthogonal to $\bmu$, there exists a $\lambda$ maximizing the average precision (Figure \ref{figure3}).

-Figures \ref{figure4} and \ref{figure5} show comparisons among four different classification methods: SVM, PLR, DWD (q=1), and DWD (q$\ne$1).
-The performance of a classification method is assessed through the average precision computed based on (\ref{precision}).
-We consider two settings for the covariance matrix $\bSigma$.
-The first setting (Figures \ref{figure4}) is the same as Figure \ref{figure2}, i.e. $\bv_k$ is same in direction with $\bmu$ while the second setting (Figures \ref{figure5}) is the same as Figure \ref{figure3}, i.e. $\bv_k$ is different in direction from $\bmu$.
-In each setting, we further consider two scenarios: $\alpha\textless 1$ (left panel) versus $\alpha\textgreater 1$ (right panel).

-It is interesting to see that if the tuning parameter $\lambda$ is large enough, the precisions of all four methods approach the same value.
-But for small $\lambda$ values, the four patterns are quite different.
-This is easy to understand because for large $\lambda$, the solution of (\ref{class}) is determined by the behavior of loss function $V(u)$ at large $-u$ values which turns out to be $-u$ for all four methods.
+It is interesting to see that for small regularization parameter $\lambda$, the four patterns are quite different and SVM yields much smaller precision comparing to other three methods.
+On the other hand, if the tuning parameter $\lambda$ is large enough, the precision of all four methods approaches the same value.
+This is easy to understand because for large $\lambda$, the solution of (\ref{class}) is determined by the behavior of the loss function $V(u)$ at values of $u\rightarrow 0$ which turns out to be $1-u$ for SVM, DWD, LUM, and $\log(2)-u/2$ for PLR.
 Therefore, as $\lambda\rightarrow\infty$, the asymptotic results of (\ref{class}) are approximately equal to the solution of

-which tends to be proportional to the mean difference between two classes, i.e. $\hat{\bw}\sim\bar{\bx}_+-\bar{\bx}_-$.
-On the other hand, for small $\lambda$, the solution of (\ref{class}) is determined by the tail behavior of loss function $V(u)$ at large $u$ values.
-Since the decay rates of different loss functions are quite different, this ends up with different behaviors at small $\lambda$ values as shown in Figures \ref{figure4} and \ref{figure5}.
+which is proportional to the weighted sample mean difference between two classes, i.e. Here $c_1$ and $c_2$ are two constants, and $\bar{\bx}_+$ and $\bar{\bx}_-$ are the sample means for Class $+1$ and Class $-1$ respectively.
+On the other hand, for small $\lambda$, the solution of (\ref{class}) is also determined by the tail behavior of the loss function $V(u)$ at large $u$ values.
+Since the decay rates of different loss functions are quite different, this ends up with different behaviors at small $\lambda$ values as shown in Figures \ref{figure2}.